grafana/grafana/docs/sources/datasources/tempo.md

 To display the APM table:

-1. Activate the `tempoApmTable` feature flag in your Grafana `ini` file.
+1. Activate the `tempoApmTable` feature flag in your `grafana.ini` file.
 1. Link a Prometheus data source in the Tempo data source settings.
 1. Navigate to [Explore]({{< relref "../explore/_index.md" >}}).
 1. Select the Tempo data source.
 1. Select the **Service Graph** query type and run the query.
 1. (Optional): Filter your results.

-> Note: The metric `traces_spanmetrics_calls_total` is used to display the name, rate, and error rate columns and `traces_spanmetrics_latency_bucket` is used to display the duration column.
+> **Note:** The metric `traces_spanmetrics_calls_total` is used to display the name, rate, and error rate columns and `traces_spanmetrics_latency_bucket` is used to display the duration column.
 These metrics need to exist in your Prometheus data source.

 Click a row in the rate, error rate, or duration columns to open a query in Prometheus with the span name of that row automatically set in the query.
 Click a row in the links column to open a query in Tempo with the span name of that row automatically set in the query.